 The Advanced Exploration Systems (AES) Logistics Reduction (LR) project Radio-frequency identification (RFID) Enabled Autonomous Logistics Management (REALM) task focuses on the subset of autonomous logistics management functions pertaining to automated localization and inventory of all physical assets pertaining to, or within, a vehicle utilizing RFID technologies.
 REALM technology can provide detailed data to enable autonomous operations such as automated crew procedure generation and robotic interaction with logistics and deep space habitats; this is especially of value where communication delays with Earth drive the need for self-reliance.
 The REALM project will conduct a series of ISS technology demonstrations.
-The first demonstration, REALM-1, started in February 2017.
+The first ISS demonstration, REALM-1, started in February 2017, and will continue until the end of FY19 when it will be transitioned to the ISS program for sustaining operations.
+The second ISS demonstration, REALM-2, will start in late 2019 and continue for at least one year.

 The problem of locating all mission items within and around a vehicle are complicated by many factors, including the desire to rely only on passive tags, restrictions on RF transmit power, layered storage of logistics, the challenging RF scattering environment of vehicles, and metallic storage enclosures.
 To address this complex problem, associated RFID technologies are partitioned into three classes: